Best Wireless Headphones Android Central 2021

 Then there's the battery life, which is outstanding.
-They can go up to 60 hours per charge with ANC off or up to 40 hours when you have it turned on.
+They can go up to 60 hours per charge with ANC off or up to 40 hours with it turned on.
 That's an impressive figure for any pair of headphones, even more so for something that isn't premium.
-And with USB-C, a five-minute quick charge can get them back up and playing for four hours.
+With USB-C, a five-minute quick charge can get them back up and playing music for four hours.

 - Superb audio quality

 - ANC support